Community Resources and Programs

 Columbia Community Partnership for Health

-The Community Based Participatory Research Scholars and Awards Program (CBPR Program) is an innovative training and pilot funding opportunity for Columbia University faculty and administrators of not-for-profit organizations serving Upper Manhattan and The Bronx.
-The CBPR Program is designed to foster stimulates community-engaged research by providing participants structured training and practical experience in CBPR methodology to develop academic-community research partnerships.
-Up to four academic-community dyads are selected for the course.
+The Community Based Participatory Research Scholars and Awards Program (CBPR Program) is an innovative training opportunity for Columbia University faculty and administrators of not-for-profit organizations serving Upper Manhattan and The Bronx.
+The CBPR Program is designed to foster community-engaged research by providing participants structured training and practical experience in CBPR methodology to develop academic-community research partnerships.
+Academic-community dyads are selected for the course.
 Academic-community co-instructors teach the CBPR course to model the partnership process.
-Upon completion of the training course, dyads are eligible to apply for a one-year CBPR pilot award of $30,000.
 Visit the CBPR webpage to learn more.